-Zen Habits, in simple terms, are used to reorganize focus, bring calm and coolness and reduce the anxiety of the future to peacefully dwell in the present.
-It involves changing the basic entities of our lives – from how we start our day to how we wind it up, how we interact with people and how much we take in from it.
+Zen Habits, in simple terms, are used to reorganize focus, bring calm and reduce the anxiety of the future to peacefully dwell in the present.
+It involves changing the basic entities of our lives – from how we start our day to how we wind it up, how we interact with people, and how much we take in from it.
 All of it collectively falls under the umbrella of what is known as Zen Habits.

 What is Zen and, consequently, Zen Habits?

 Zen originated as a part of Buddhism which aims at gaining refinement and meditation as a medium of attaining self-sanctity.
 The life and ways of Zen monks can be a great pointer to what the message of Zen collectively is.